SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 ### Game Settings
 | Name | Description
 |----------|:-------------:|
-| Put in a vent | You will be able to put in a vent.
+| Use Vent | You will be able to put in a vent.
-| You can set whether the view will be the same as the imposter's view.
+| Impostor Light | You can set whether the view will be the same as the imposter's view.
-| You cannot win without doing a task | You cannot win without doing a task.
+| YJester was Clear Task Win | You cannot win without doing a task.
 Individual task
 settings are available
 -----------------------
 ## Teru teru teru